frederik-jatzkowski/errors/README.md

         main.main
             github.com/frederik-jatzkowski/errors/examples/nested/main.go:29
 ```
-Note that some internal function calls from the go runtime are already ignored by default (adjustable with `errors.WithIgnoredFunctionPrefixes(...)`).
+Note that some internal function calls from the Go runtime are already ignored by default (adjustable with `errors.WithIgnoredFunctionPrefixes(...)`).
 You probably want to clean up the stack trace even more by setting

 ```go